-Table 9: Total estimated catch (numbers of individuals) of common bycatch species in the New Zealand longline fishery as estimated from observer data from 2017 to 2022.
-Also provided is the percentage of these species retained and the percentage of fish that were alive when discarded from observer data (2022 data only), N/A (none discarded).
+Table 9b: Observed catch (numbers of individuals) of common bycatch species in the New Zealand longline fishery from 2020 to 2023.
+Also provided is the percentage of these species retained and the percentage of fish that were alive when discarded from observer data (2023 data only).